kdmnk/ex-mcrl2-gen/README.md

-# erlang-with-mcrl2-gen
+# Ex-Mcrl2-Gen
-Project to generate Erlang code with mcrl2 specification
+Project to generate Elixir code with mcrl2 specification